wengwenchao123/PDG2Seq/README.md

-# PDG2Seq
+# PDG2Seq: Periodic Dynamic Graph to Sequence model for Traffic Flow Prediction
-This is the code repository for the Periodic Dynamic Graph to Sequence model (PDG2Seq), and the code has not yet been sorted out.
-The official code will be uploaded immediately.
+This is the code repository for the Periodic Dynamic Graph to Sequence model (PDG2Seq).

 ## Table of Contents